leskneebone/thespub/README.md

 - limited or no treatment of `skos:altLabel` and `skos:related` patterns.

 ThesPub explores ways to support those use cases **without changing** VocPub itself, by defining an optional profile that:
-- profiles both SKOS and VocPub using W3C PROF,
+- is a profile of SKOS using W3C PROF,
 - reuses VocPub's publishing constraints,
-- relaxes some modelling rules, and
+- relaxes some VocPub modelling rules, and
 - adds thesaurus-friendly recommendations.

 ```mermaid